UMass Boston

 • Following-up.
 It may be necessary for subsequent conversations between the client and the core to finalize details before moving forward.

 • Signing the Proteomics Core Research Services Agreement.
-Typically, the core will send this form with everything filled out except for the payment account and the SPONSOR box which requires the client's name, title, email, and electronic signature (which can be done in Adobe Acrobat following this tutorial).
+Typically, the core will send this form with everything filled out except for the payment account and the SPONSOR box which requires the client's name, title, email for official signing via DocuSign.
 This document summarizes the work to be done by the core, the cost of the work, and how the funds will be exchanged.

 • Getting the samples to the core.
 This can either be an in-person drop-off or the samples can be sent to us through the mail.